Zebastian Modin

-Zebastian Tintin Modin (born June 20, 1994) is a Swedish cross-country skier, biathlete, and Paralympian.
-He competed in classification B1 (visual impairment) events.
+Zebastian Tintin Modin (born 20 June 1994) is a Swedish Para cross-country skier and biathlete.
+He competes in classification NS1 (visual impairment) events.

 Career

 He competed in biathlon and cross-country skiing at the 2010, 2014 and the 2018 Winter Paralympics, winning four medals.
 His first medal was the bronze medal at the men's 1 km sprint, visually impaired.
 His sighted guide at the 2010 and 2014 Paralympic Games was Albin Ackerot.
 At the 2018 Winter Paralympics his sighted guides were Johannes Andersson and Robin Bryntesson.

 Zebastian Modin came in 9th place at the men's 10 km and 11th at the men's 20 km, visually impaired.